bebraw/cv/cv.md

 The second edition of React Finland in 2019 was even a greater success and it reached 400 attendees while gaining highly favorable feedback.
 The event was a major step for the brand and overall execution of the event was on a good level.
 As a director, I was responsible for the overall planning, certain technical bits (asset generator, site), and marketing (content marketing supported by other initiatives).

 On SurviveJS side, I've focused more on consulting since 2017 due to demand.
-My clients include companies such as Kapsch, eBay, and Kleiner Perkins in addition to a number of smaller companies requiring my specific attention.
-I've been exposed to businesses of different sizes while gaining insight to how they operate.
+I've listed some of my clients below:

+* Kapsch - Angular and webpack consulting (workshop) in collaboration with an external developer
+* eBay - Workshops (webpack, React) and on-site consulting
+* Kleiner Perkins - Remote consulting as a pair in an internal development project (React, design systems)
+* ViewAR - On-site consulting as a pair in an internal development project (React, GraphQL, design systems)

+In addition, I've run numerous of workshops in countries around Europe.
+Sometimes these have been done for a specific business and occasionally I've run them in conferences.
+The topics have been mainly webpack and React related although I've done occasional marketing consulting as well.

-At the moment, I live in Vienna and I am one of the organizers of React Vienna while being active and known figure in the community.
+At the moment, I live in Vienna and I am one of the organizers of ViennaJS, React Vienna, and Tech Movie Night while being active and known figure in the community.
 My time in Vienna has taught me a lot about different cultures while I've also picked up the basics of the German language.

 <p style="page-break-after:always;"></p>

 ## Open Source Experience

 My story with open source begins with Blender.
 Incidentally I came upon the project through a university course during which I needed to perform some 3D modeling.
 As it happens one thing lead to another and I ended up modifying the codebase and submitting changes as patches.
 My previous experience with embedded C came in handy.
-Eventually I became a maintainer of the node section of the application and even visited annual Blender Conference a few times, once a speaker.
+Eventually I became a maintainer of the node editor of the application and even visited annual Blender Conference a few times, once a speaker.

 Since then I have done plenty of development on my own.
 Most of my projects are available under my GitHub account (https://github.com/bebraw).
 Besides these some reside below the account of a local geek collective, Geek Collision, which I helped to establish (https://github.com/geekcollision).
 I've listed a few examples below.
 Not all of them might be popular but that doesn't mean they aren't useful.

+* webpack-merge - https://github.com/survivejs/webpack-merge -- webpack-merge is the de facto solution for merging webpack configurations and it has millions of downloads every month.
 * jswiki - https://github.com/bebraw/jswiki -- jswiki grew out of an innocent little list of game engines.
 Details: http://royal.pingdom.com/2013/05/22/web-dev-projects/ .
 This eventually lead to establishing jster.net, a catalog of JavaScript libraries.
 * Reactabular - https://reactabular.js.org/ -- Reactabular is a framework for building the React table you need.
 * colorjoe - http://bebraw.github.io/colorjoe/ -- colorjoe was born out of frustration with existing color pickers.
 All I could find relied on external images.
 I decided to take another approach and implement the whole thing in JavaScript and CSS.
 Based on popularity this wasn't a bad choice.